coleifer/peewee/docs/new/sqlite.rst

    def _stop():
        db.stop()

-Read queries work as normal - open and close the connection per-request as you would with any other database.
+Read queries work as normal.
+Open and close the connection per-request as you would with any other database.
 Only writes are funneled through the queue.

 .. warning::